AnyChart/docs.anychart.com/Working_with_Data/Settings_from_Data.md

 ];
 ```

-<br>Using this way you can redefine all visualization parameters that are available for this type of chart:
+Using this way you can redefine all visualization parameters that are available for this type of chart:

 ```
 var data = [